-Students will have two semesters (including Summer) after the incomplete grade has been assigned to remove the incomplete.
-Incompletes that have not been removed within two semesters will be changed to an "F" grade.
+Students will have one semester (including Summer) after the incomplete grade has been assigned to remove the incomplete.
+Incompletes that have not been removed within that time frame will be changed to an "F" grade.
 This policy does not apply to Thesis Seminars or master's project seminars.